Multi-agent blind quantum computation without universal cluster states: BQC from ZX-calculus

 \subsection{Summarize the protocol}

-The information describing the quantum algorithm consists of phases of each spider and the connectivity between spiders under the perspective of ZX-Diagram.
+The information describing the quantum algorithm consists of the phases of each spider and the connectivity between spiders under the perspective of ZX-diagram.
 Also, the measurement outcome would cause information leakage when the correction process is applied.
 Our protocol provides a complete solution to obfuscate information from these three aspects.
 First, our protocol utilizes the same strategy as the UBQC protocol to obfuscate the phase information and the measurement outcome.
 The phase rotation operation is split into two and performed by different agents.
 Then the measurement outcome is obfuscated by randomly flipping the quantum distribution with a phase difference of $\pi$.
-Finally, for the connectivity, our proposal moves all the connectivity information that reveals the algorithm a wire between two different agents to hide the connectivity of the diagram.
-Since each agent cannot access the information from its neighboring agent, it loses track of the information on the other side of the wire.
+The rotation phase evaluation happens during the execution process to update the correction into the phase in real time.
+Finally, for the connectivity, our proposal moves all the connectivity information that reveals the algorithm as a wire between two different agents to hide the connectivity of the diagram.
+Since each agent cannot access the information from its neighbouring agent, it loses track of the information on the other side of the wire.
 Here we present the formal description of our protocol.
 It contains two major components: The client's preparation step, which obfuscates and generates proper ZX-diagram blocks for each agent.
-Then the execution step, the client interacts with each agent to implement calculation and retrieve results.
+Then, in the execution step, the client interacts with each agent to implement calculations and retrieve results.

+\SXE{ Our protocol does not assume the input state is fully classical.
+For the case that the input state contains quantum data, it can be prepared by teleporting the quantum data to the agents, then make the teleport data into a segment of the ZX-Diagram for computations.
+The client can remain fully classical to handle the quantum data by relying on a trusted third party to supply the quantum data. }